pacifica/pacifica-docs/project/about.md

 Pacifica was created by EMSL and PNNL in response to [DOE Data Management Policy](https://www.energy.gov/datamanagement/doe-policy-digital-research-data-management) to manage open research data to make it more transparent.
-EMSL and PNNL both have similar administrative problems in that a single project can not shoulder the burden of meeting the policy on its own.
+EMSL and PNNL both have similar administrative challenges in that a single project can not shoulder the burden of meeting the policy on its own.
 This brought both EMSL and PNNL to the table to collaborate on developing an institutional data management system for open research